awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Namespace`  <a name="cfn-cloudwatch-alarms-namespace"></a>
 The namespace of the metric associated with the alarm\.
 This is required for an alarm based on a metric\.
 For an alarm based on a math expression, you can't specify `Namespace` and you use `Metrics` instead\.
-Refer to [AWS Services That Publish CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html) for a list of AWS Namespaces\.
+For a list of namespaces for metrics from AWS services, see [ AWS Services That Publish CloudWatch Metrics\. ](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html)
 *Required*: No
 *Type*: String
 *Minimum*: `1`